 Is there a free bookmark manager that actually works?

 Raindrop.io offers unlimited free bookmarks with collections and tags.
-Bookmarker's free tier is capped at 100 bookmarks but includes image saving.
 Browser bookmarks are free and functional for very light use.
-All three work — the question is which limitations you can live with.
+Both work — the question is which limitations you can live with.
+If you're on a Mac and willing to pay once, Bookmarker is $99 one-time (no subscription) for an unlimited, local, offline library that also handles images and PDFs.

 What replaced Pocket after it shut down?